 Individuals can only access CDBG money through the Housing Preservation rehabilitation program.
-Governmental agencies, nonprofits and some for-profit businesses can access money through the annual funding cycle, which starts October 1st of each year.
+Government agencies, nonprofits, and some for-profit businesses can access money through the annual funding cycle, which starts October 1st of each year.
+Please refer to the CDBG applications web page for additional information.

 Eligible applicants include Clark County's small cities and towns, special purpose districts, county departments, local units of government, nonprofit organizations and for-profit businesses.